DaveAnthonyMolloy/Phorest-Demo/ReadMe.md

 **Phorest Demo**

-- Follows Workflow of $50, $100, $150 and other for both Send To Me and Send To Someone Else
+- Follows Workflow of $50, $100, $150 and Other for both Send To Me and Send To Someone Else
 - Validates Gift Card page content
 - Validates Summary page content
 - Validates Payment page content
-- Validates success page content
+- Validates Success page content
 - Validates functionality of Edit button on Summary page

 # Installation: